nasa/fmdtools/docs/Glossary.rst

 		How a the states of a system unfold over time.
 Defined using :term:`behavior`.

 	Model History
-		A history of model states over a set of timesteps defined in :class:`fmdtools.analyze.result.History`.
+		A history of model states over a set of timesteps defined in :class:`fmdtools.analyze.history.History`.
 Returned in fmdtools as a nested dictionary from methods in :mod:`fmdtools.sim.propagate`.